AllenSWDB/allenswdb.github.io/databook/glossary.md

   excitatory neuron.

 Interneuron
-  While technically an "interneuron" is a neuron that has both axonal and dendritic processes entirely within the same brain region, in the cortex the term is often used to refer to inhibitory neurons.
+  An interneuron is a neuron that has both axonal and dendritic processes entirely within the same brain region.
+In the cortex the term is often used to refer to inhibitory interneurons.

 Basket cell
   A type of inhibitory neuron whose synaptic output targets the cell body and